 Each club typically has limits on how much cannabis members can produce per month.
 In addition, members can potentially be stopped by police leaving the club with cannabis – which is technically supposed to be procured solely for on-site consumption.

 The Spanish seed bank Dinafem stated in a post that the social cannabis clubs in Spain started in 2001 with the founding of the “Cannabis Tasters Club of Barcelona,” after years of work by activists to fight the prohibition against the public consumption of cannabis.
-In 2016, PRI estimated that there are 268 members-only clubs in Barcelona alone, with more than 200,000 members in a city of 1.6 million people.
+While the exact number of clubs is hard to pin down, there are thought to be around 400 cannabis social clubs in the country, with an estimated 268 clubs in Barcelona alone.

-But there could potentially be dark days ahead.
-In July, the Catalan High Court ruled that cannabis clubs cannot “promote the consumption, sale or cultivation” of cannabis, negating local regulations made by Barcelona lawmakers to allow the clubs to operate.
+But there is uncertainty ahead for the clubs.
+In July 2021, the Catalan High Court ruled that cannabis clubs cannot “promote the consumption, sale or cultivation” of cannabis, negating local regulations made by Barcelona lawmakers to allow the clubs to operate.
 The Guardian quoted Eric Asensio, spokesman for the Federation of Catalan Cannabis Associations as saying that “the majority of associations assume that sooner or later they will be forced to close down.”

 The Guardian added that while the cannabis clubs were set up as private clubs where members could buy cannabis to smoke on-site, “in recent years, many have departed from this model to become outlets for the massive quantities of cannabis grown in Catalonia, often under the control of eastern European and other mafias.”

 Following the High Court ruling in July, the police have the right to begin shutting down the clubs.

 Sign up for bi-weekly updates, packed full of cannabis education, recipes, and tips.
 Your inbox will love it.